robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 ### What are the best practices to create a standard URI for a web service?
 - A resource can be a singleton or a collection.
 For example, `/customers` can identify multiple customers, and `/customers/{customerId}` can identify a single customer.
 - A resource may contain a sub-collection of resources. `/customers/{customerId}/accounts` will identify the accounts of a particular customer. `/customers/{customerId}/accounts/{accountId}` will identify a particular account.
-- RESTful URI should refer to resources that are nouns, and not verbs.
+- RESTful URI should refer to resources that are nouns, and not HTTP verbs.
+- Use forward slash to denote hierarchical relationships.
+- Don't use trailing forward slash in URIs.
+- Use hyphens, not underscores, to imrpove readability.
 ### What are the four resource archetypes in a RESTful architecture?
 - **Document**: Akin to an object instance or database record.
 In REST, its a single resource inside a resource collection.
 A document's state representation typically includes both fields with values and links to other related resources.
 These should be singular.
 ```